4syr/4syr/README.md

 ## Goals

-My ultimate goal is to become a proficient Java Full Stack Developer and UI/UX Designer, contributing to innovative projects and creating seamless user experiences.
+My ultimate goal is to become a proficient Full Stack Developer and UI/UX Designer, contributing to innovative projects and creating seamless user experiences.

 ---